asifshahzad-92/Matplotlib-Challenge/README.md

 **Capomulin (Mouse id: l509) Treatment Analysis:**

     For mouse id l509 treated with Capomulin, tumor volume initially increased from 45 cubic mm to upto 48 cubic mm over the first 20 timepoints.
-However, after timepoint 20, the tumor volume decreased,       which shows the efficacy of Capomulin after 20th timpoint, ending at about 41 cubic mm.
+    However, after timepoint 20, the tumor volume decreased, It shows the efficacy of Capomulin after 20th timpoint, ending at about 41 cubic mm.

 **Correlation and Regression line Analysis:**